t-moe/FluentFlow/README.md

 Performance Hint: If you need access to the last Object (by adding a second parameter), add a function  before it (which uses only one parameter) to filter out some of the objects.

+A matcher function can also return `undefined` and submit the result async by invoking `this.next` with a boolean.

 **Available Members:** _followedBy_, _then_

 ### Function: oneOf(chain1, chain2, ..., chain_n)